Tips for Carrying Clothes for Ladakh Trip

 • The remaining list of things to pack for Ladakh trip.

-Important Tip: Especially, in the month of September and October, the UV rays are harshest and you must protect your skin using Hats / Caps and good high SPF sunscreen lotions.
+Important Tip: Especially, in the months of September and October, the UV rays are harshest and you must protect your skin using Hats / Caps and good high-SPF sunscreen lotions.

 In the end, it is always nice to take some candies, chocolates, books, pens, pencils, crayons etc. anything that you can distribute among the local children.
 Nothing but the smile on their face would be too much worth it.